 Common Sleep Problems

-Most teens don't get enough sleep, but that's usually because they're overloaded and tend to skimp on sleep.
+Many teens don't get enough sleep, usually because they're busy and tend to skimp on sleep.
 But sleep problems can keep some teens awake at night even when they want to sleep.

 What Happens During Sleep?

 You don't notice it, of course, but while you're asleep, your brain is still active.
 As people sleep, their brains pass through five stages of sleep.
 Together, stages 1, 2, 3, 4, and REM (rapid eye movement) sleep make up a sleep cycle.
 One complete sleep cycle lasts about 90 to 100 minutes.
 So during an average night's sleep, a person will experience about four or five cycles of sleep.

 Stages 1 and 2 are periods of light sleep from which a person can wake up easily.
 During these stages, eye movements slow down and eventually stop, heart and breathing rates slow down, and body temperature decreases.
 Stages 3 and 4 are deep sleep stages.
 It's more difficult to awaken someone during these stages, and when awakened, a person will often feel groggy and confused for a few minutes.
 Stages 3 and 4 are the most refreshing of the sleep stages — it is this type of sleep that we crave when we are very tired.